Aashishsharma/Learnings/CSS/SASS.md

 ```
 2. Indented syntax
 extension - .sass
-it was original syntax, ninw use above one
+it was original syntax, new use above one

 #### SASS Features
 ##### 1. Variables